Photography courtesy of Chemical Heritage Foundation (top left, bottom right); by Dustin Fenstermacher (top right, bottom left).

 Iodine, I2 “Iodine is now a Drug Enforcement Administration List I material, which means it’s no longer readily available, and paperwork is required,” says Thompson.
 The only exception is for 1 fluid ounce or less of iodine solution that contains 2.2% or less of iodine.

-»DIY: “You can make your own iodine crystals from potassium iodide (KI), which is the subject of our first how-to video at homechemlab.com.”
+»DIY: “You can make your own iodine crystals from potassium iodide (KI).”

 This was reportedly sucrose and acetylsalicylic acid, i.e. sugar and aspirin.